brianwisti/dendron-hugo/content/post/2004/07/cygwin.md

 updated: '2024-02-11 05:30:09'
 ---

 Okay, so you’re a geek.
 Or you’d like to be.
-All of your cool friends are running *inbox.linux* — or maybe even [FreeBSD](http://www.freebsd.org/).
+All of your cool friends are running [Linux]({{< relref "/card/linux.md" >}}) — or maybe even [FreeBSD](http://www.freebsd.org/).
 You’d like to install something with a distinctly geeky UNIX flavor.
 There’s a problem, though.
-You’ve got a PC, it runs *inbox.windows*, and your parents / spouse / girlfriend / boyfriend / children will cause you great pain — or at least a great headache — if you do anything to endanger their comfortable environment.
+You’ve got a PC, it runs [Windows]({{< relref "/card/windows.md" >}}), and your parents / spouse / girlfriend / boyfriend / children will cause you great pain — or at least a great headache — if you do anything to endanger their comfortable environment.
 Chopping your hard drive in half to put a new operating system on it will probably end in tears.
 What to do?

 Or maybe you’re like me.
 You are sort of a geek.
 You like to program, and you enjoy the command line.
 Heck, you even like X11.
 Trouble is, you’ve also got a few decent Windows programs, and you don’t feel like rebooting every time you want to play Civilization IV or muck about with [Adobe Photoshop](http://www.adobe.com/products/photoshop/main.html).
 If you were a real geek, you could probably do something with [Wine](http://winehq.com/).
 You’re not a real geek, though – at least not the sort who can work their way through a binary compatibility layer.
 I’m with you.
 Heck, I can’t even type “binary compatibility layer” without a spellchecker handy.
 What should we do?